The Apprehensive Patient

 Not everyone may qualify for IV sedation, as it depends on the length of your procedure or the extent of your dental fear.
 Most surgical procedures will still use local anesthesia as well, numbing that area of your mouth before moving forward with the treatment.

 Have you been putting off dental treatments because of your fear of the dentist?
 Let us help!
 Here at Pickup Bagshaw Dental, we have the sedation options you need to keep you calm and collected for your appointment, so you can get the treatments you need to have a brilliant, healthy smile.
-Contact us today to schedule an appointment with Dr Pickup, Dr Bagshaw or Dr Hong and consult with them about your options for sedation.
+Contact us today to schedule an appointment with Dr Pickup, Dr Bagshaw, Dr Hong or Dr. Thomas and consult with them about your options for sedation.
 We want to help you reach your smile goal as soon as possible.

 Pickup Bagshaw Dental.
 All rights reserved.